-The JBA petitioner provided additional evidence regarding an alcalde named Florentino Gugannavit (b.abt.1793-d.1852) witnessing seven weddings among the SJC Indians between 1850 and 1852 (JBA Response to Comments, California Cities for Self-Reliance, JPA/Lynch Report 9/15/2009, 102, 104).
-The petitioner also provided some additional evidence regarding godparenting among some of the SJC Indian men, specifically describing four men who served as godparents for the children of SJC Indians (JBA Response to Comments, California Cities for Self-Reliance, JPA/Lynch Report 9/15/2009, 103-4).
+The JBA petitioner provided additional evidence regarding an alcalde named Florentino Gugannavit (b.abt.1793-d.1852) witnessing seven weddings among the SJC Indians between 1850 and 1852 (JBA Response to Comments, California Cities for Self-Reliance, JPA/Lynch Report 9/15/2009, 102, 104, 102, 104).
+The petitioner also provided some additional evidence regarding godparenting among some of the SJC Indian men, specifically describing four men who served as godparents for the children of SJC Indians (JBA JBA Response to Comments, California Cities for Self-Reliance, JPA/Lynch Report 9/15/2009, 103-4).
 The petitioner did not provide an analysis of godparenting or witnessing among the entire population of SJC Indians to determine what portion of Indians served as godparents and witnesses for other Indians, versus how many non-Indians godparented or witnessed the marriages of the Indians.
 Nevertheless, the information does provide additional information regarding the Indian population still living in and around the mission in the 1850s, including the fact that when a number of couples decided to marry, they not only did so in the presence of the Catholic priest, but also included a man recognized by the priest as an Indian alcalde.

 The JBA petitioner submitted an analysis entitled "Juaneño Community, Historic Progenitors and Selected Historic Juaneños" (Grabowski 3/12/2009b).
 According to the petitioner, this document "illustrates the continuity of historic progenitors and their descendants from prior to 1834 to 1880 . . . it is clear that ancestors of the modern Tribe in most cases resided near enough to SJC to have had their vital events of their life recorded at the Mission" (Grabowski 3/12/2009b, 12).
-The analysis named 24 historical San Juan Capistrano Indians (most of whom are ancestors of current members of both the JBA and JBB petitioners) and names some of their descendants who lived in SJC during each decade from 1840 to 1880.
+The analysis named 24 historic San Juan Capistrano Indians (some of whom are ancestors of current members of the current JBA and JBB petitioners) and names some of their descendants who lived in SJC during each decade from 1840 to 1880.
 The analysis does not include information about other SJC Indians who may have lived in SJC at this time.

-The Effect of the Smallpox Epidemic on the Indian Population at SJC surname, a convention almost always used when designating Indians.
+The Effect of the Smallpox Epidemic on the Indian Population at SJC

+In the final months of 1862 through the beginning of 1863, a smallpox epidemic struck San Juan Capistrano (JBB PF 2007, 76).
+The disease killed 130 people within the span of 2 or 3 months, including 88 who were either identified specifically as "Indian" or who were listed without a surname, a convention almost always used when designating Indians.
 It is not clear how many SJC Indians lived at the mission at this time, although the 1860 Federal Census identified 213 of the 661 people in town as "Indian."
 The OFA located 10 Indians on the 1860 census who appear to be the same as the Indians on the burial register, but was not able to locate the others.
-Although it is not clear that the Indians on the census were all the same as the Indians who later died, it is likely that the majority were part of the historical tribe or descendants of the historical SJC Indian tribe, while some of the others may have been non-SJC Indians.
+Although it is not clear that the Indians on the census were all the same as the Indians who later died, it is likely that the majority were part of the historical tribe, while some of the others may have been non-SJC Indians.